azaleafrayha/expense-tracker/README.md

 # Expense Tracker (Pending Project)
 Currently still learning about Streamlit, JSON and Pandas!
-Feedback is welcome.
+Feedbacks are welcome.

 -----------